 YouTube.
 Netflix.
 Uber.
 Spotify.
 TikTok.
 You name it.
 You sign up and get your own account.
 Once you set it up however you want, you can access it from any internet-enabled device, including smartphones and smartwatches.

-In case your device breaks, is lost, or you switch to a new one, you can still access the account, as well as the settings and information it contained, from another device without having to recreate everything from scratch.
-It’s like your account’s information was stored safely on a hard drive somewhere other than your physical device.
+If your device breaks, or is lost, or you switch to a new one, you can still access your account, as well as its settings and information, from another device without having to recreate everything from scratch.
+It’s like your account information was stored safely on a hard drive somewhere other than your physical device.

 Without the cloud, none of these things would exist.
 Heck, you wouldn’t have Google Drive or Dropbox to store those unfinished novels or songs you hope to release someday.
 And that’s just one example.